mariagimenezbustos/eurocapi/README.md

-# my-express-app
+# Eurocapi

-This Eurocapi MVP projects what a traveling-through-Europe website could look like.
+This MVP projects a traveling-through-Europe interactive website where the user can find information, hotels to book, and prices, as well as comments from locals and fellow tourists.

 ## Built With